sdclibbery/Esp32DmxSpiController/README.md

 12. Sine: Sine waves.
 Control is phase, smoothing is wavelength
 13. Noise: Perlin noise.
 Control is seed.
 Smoothing is scale

-### Meter
+### Meter Gradient
 20. StartGradient: solid bar rises from start of strip, control is length of bar, smooth is lerp power in rest of strip
 21. EndGradient: solid bar falls from end of strip, control is length of bar, smooth is lerp power in rest of strip
 22. MidGradient: solid bar expands from centre of strip, control is length of bar, smooth is lerp power in rest of strip
 23. EndsGradient: solid bar expands from both ends of strup, control is length of bar, smooth is lerp power in rest of strip

+### MeterFade
-25. StartFade: solid bar rises from start of strip, control is length of bar, smooth is fade time
+30. StartFade: solid bar rises from start of strip, control is length of bar, smooth is fade time
-26. EndFade: solid bar falls from end of strip, control is length of bar, smooth is fade time
+31. EndFade: solid bar falls from end of strip, control is length of bar, smooth is fade time
-27. MidFade: solid bar expands from centre of strip, control is length of bar, smooth is fade time
+32. MidFade: solid bar expands from centre of strip, control is length of bar, smooth is fade time
-28. EndsFade: solid bar expands from both ends of strip, control is length of bar, smooth is fade time
+33. EndsFade: solid bar expands from both ends of strip, control is length of bar, smooth is fade time

+### Meterfizzle
+40. Startfizzle: solid bar rises from start of strip, control is length of bar, smooth is fizzle time
+41. Endfizzle: solid bar falls from end of strip, control is length of bar, smooth is fizzle time
+42. Midfizzle: solid bar expands from centre of strip, control is length of bar, smooth is fizzle time
+43. Endsfizzle: solid bar expands from both ends of strip, control is length of bar, smooth is fizzle time

 ### Plotting
-30. Plot: Control sets plot pos.
+50. Plot: Control sets plot pos.
 Fore is drawn into the strip at plot pos.
 Smoothing is palette pos to plot with.
-31. PlotFade: Same as Plot, but drawn pixels slowly fade back to back colour.
+51. PlotFade: Same as Plot, but drawn pixels slowly fade back to back colour.
 Smoothing is fade time
-32. PlotScrollFade: Control sets plot pos.
+52. PlotScrollFade: Control sets plot pos.
 Fore is drawn into the strip at plot pos.
 Smoothing is scroll pos.
 Fade time is fixed long.
-33. PlotFizzle: Same as Plot, but drawn pixels slowly fizzle back to back colour.
+53. PlotFizzle: Same as Plot, but drawn pixels slowly fizzle back to back colour.
 Smoothing is fizzle time

 ### Line drawing
-40. Line: Same as Plot, but plot all pixels between last pos and new pos
+60. Line: Same as Plot, but plot all pixels between last pos and new pos
-41. LineFade: Same as PlotFade but subsequent plot positions are connected not separate
+61. LineFade: Same as PlotFade but subsequent plot positions are connected not separate
-42. LineScrollFade: Same as PlotScrollFade, but plot all pixels between last pos and new pos
+62. LineScrollFade: Same as PlotScrollFade, but plot all pixels between last pos and new pos
-43. LineFizzle: Same as PlotFizzle but subsequent plot positions are connected not separate
+63. LineFizzle: Same as PlotFizzle but subsequent plot positions are connected not separate

+### Ticker
+70. StartTicker: Control sets palette entry to draw at start of strip.
+Smoothing is scroll pos
+71. EndTicker: Control sets palette entry to draw at end of strip.
+Smoothing is scroll pos
+72. MidTicker: Control sets palette entry to draw at mid of strip.
+Smoothing is scroll pos, but moving out both ways
+73. EndsTicker: Control sets palette entry to draw at both ends of strip.
+Smoothing is scroll pos, but moving in both ways

+### TickerFade
+80. StartTickerFade: Control sets palette entry to draw at start of strip.
+Smoothing is scroll pos.
+A fixed slow fade is applied
+81. EndTickerFade: Control sets palette entry to draw at end of strip.
+Smoothing is scroll pos.
+A fixed slow fade is applied
+82. MidTickerFade: Control sets palette entry to draw at mid of strip.
+Smoothing is scroll pos, but moving out both ways.
+A fixed slow fade is applied
+83. EndsTickerFade: Control sets palette entry to draw at both ends of strip.
+Smoothing is scroll pos, but moving in both ways.
+A fixed slow fade is applied